 Current Commission Members come from a diverse range of employment backgrounds including the law, unions and employer associations, human resources and management, and the public service.

 The Fair Work Act 2009 requires that those appointed to the Commission have appropriate knowledge or experience in relevant fields such as workplace relations, law, business, industry or commerce.

-Expert Panel Members must have knowledge or experience in one or more fields specific to their panel (ie for annual wage reviews: workplace relations, economics, social policy, or business, industry or commerce).
+Expert Panel Members must have knowledge or experience in one or more fields specific to the annual wage review panel (that is: workplace relations, economics, social policy, or business, industry or commerce).

 Generally, the work of the Commission is administered through regional allocations and a national practice area system overseen by the President.

-National practice areas deal with particular types of cases, including unfair dismissals, anti-bullying cases and other case types.
+National practice groups deal with particular types of cases, including unfair dismissals, anti-bullying cases and other case types.
 The administration of these areas is managed by a National Practice Leader.